enkidevs/curriculum/General/Networking/application-layer.md

 ---
 ## Content

-**Application Layer** is the top most layer of the `OSI` model.
+**Application Layer** is the highest layer of the `OSI` model.
 It plays an *important role* in the *interaction* between users and user applications.

-This layer enables actual applications that need to communicate through a network (e.g. web browsers, games, chats etc.) to send and receive data to and from servers or hosts on that network.
+This layer enables applications that need to communicate through a network (e.g. web browsers, games, chats etc.) to send and receive data to and from servers or hosts on that network.

 Specifically, the application layer **protocol** defines:
 - message *type*